 Female homelessness highlighted ahead of International Women’s Day

-Simon on the Streets, a West-Yorkshire homelessness charity has joined forces with students from the University of Leeds RAG society and Leeds Street Outreach to raise awareness of female rough sleepers ahead of International Women’s Day.
+Simon on the Streets, a West-Yorkshire homelessness charity has changed its name to Simone on the Streets to raise awareness of female rough sleepers ahead of International Women’s Day.

-Simon on the Streets advise that 35% of female rough sleeper’s attribute violent disputes in personal relationships as the reason for them leaving accommodation.
+Simon on the Streets, a local charity with a 90% female workforce, advise that 35% of female rough sleeper’s attribute violent disputes in personal relationships as the reason for them leaving accommodation.

 Simon on the Streets works with local people who are affected by homelessness and rough sleeping in Leeds, Bradford and Kirklees.

 Established in 1999 Simon on the Streets is an independent charity which relies solely on sponsorship, fundraising and donations.
 It offers street-support to individuals who have complex needs and cannot access mainstream services, due to behavioural issues or mental illness.